TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/schema-registry-encode.md

 - the string `"a"` as `{"string": "a"}`; and
 - a `Foo` instance as `{"Foo": {...}}`, where `{...}` indicates the JSON encoding of a `Foo` instance.

-However, it is possible to instead consume documents in [standard/raw JSON format](https://pkg.go.dev/github.com/linkedin/goavro/v2#NewCodecForStandardJSONFull) by setting the field [`avro_raw_json`](#avro_raw_json) to `true`.
+However, it is possible to instead consume documents in [standard/raw JSON format](https://pkg.go.dev/github.com/linkedin/goavro/v2#NewCodecForStandardJSONFull) by setting the field [avro_raw_json](#avro_raw_json) to `true`.

 #### Known Issues

 Important!
-There is an outstanding issue in the [avro serializing library](https://github.com/linkedin/goavro) which means it [doesn't encode logical types correctly](https://github.com/linkedin/goavro/issues/252).
+There is an outstanding issue in the [avro serializing library](https://github.com/linkedin/goavro) which means it [does not encode logical types correctly](https://github.com/linkedin/goavro/issues/252).
 It's still possible to encode logical types that are in-line with the spec if `avro_raw_json` is set to true, though now of course non-logical types will not be in-line with the spec.

 ### Protobuf Format

-This processor encodes protobuf messages either from any format parsed within Tyk Streams (encoded as JSON by default), or from raw JSON documents, you can read more about JSON mapping of protobuf messages here: https://developers.google.com/protocol-buffers/docs/proto3#json
+This processor encodes protobuf messages either from any format parsed within Tyk Streams (encoded as JSON by default), or from raw JSON documents, you can read more about JSON mapping of protobuf messages [here](https://developers.google.com/protocol-buffers/docs/proto3#json).

 #### Multiple Message Support